 - Drive a car, operate machinery or power tools - Drink any alcoholic beverages - Take any medication except as directed - Make any important decisions such as signing legal documents

-Certain anesthetics and pain medications may produce nausea & vomiting which usually resolves by the evening of the surgery.
+Certain anesthetics and pain medications may produce nausea and vomiting which usually resolves by the evening of the surgery.
+If your surgery was done under local or using sedation only, then you may have fewer reactions.